lackhand/princess/genre/burned.md

 Sooner or later, things will get edgy.
-Someone will seize Burned technology, or be rescued from the Burned _after_ the last second but want her story to continue, or the princesses need to lower the Doom.
+Someone will seize Burned technology, or be rescued from the Burned _after_ the last second but want her story to continue, or want to play on the edge.

 These represent specific fates to which princesses or other characters could be driven by the Burned.